 - Know that this pie does not have the texture of light, creamy pudding; it has a a denser, custard texture that we prefer.

 Let us know how your gluten free Pumpkin Pie turned out.
 Did you add it to your Thanksgiving menu?
-Please rate this recipe and leave us a message in the comment section section below.
+Please rate this recipe and leave us a message in the comment section below.
 We love to hear from you!

 An important note: The pie crust that we prefer to bake with in this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 This blend is found online at Amazon.com or in a few local grocery stores.
 If you choose to make this with another flour blend, please note that your results may differ.

 Peace & LOVE – Teri